shawnusaf/MELODIES-MONET/docs/applications/publications.rst

 Papers Describing MELODIES MONET
 --------------------------------

-MONET development is described in the following paper:
+MONET version 1.0 (which included what is now MONETIO) development is described in the following paper:

 * Baker, B. and Pan, L.: Overview of the Model and Observation Evaluation Toolkit (MONET) Version 1.0 for Evaluating Atmospheric Transport Models, Atmosphere, 8, no. 11, 210, https://doi.org/10.3390/atmos8110210, 2017.

-MELODIES MONET development is described in the following papers:
+MELODIES MONET version 1, MONET version 2, and MONETIO version 0.2 development are described in the following papers:

-* A paper describing surface and aircraft capabilities in version 1 of MELODIES MONET is currently being drafted.
+* A paper describing surface and aircraft capabilities is in preparation.

-* A paper describing satellite capabilities in version 1 of MELODIES MONET is currently being drafted.
+* A paper describing satellite capabilities is in preparation.

 Papers Using MELODIES MONET
 ---------------------------